simonefagini/Fluo-for-Rhino/commands/README.md

 - ### AllPointsOn_cmd.py
   A custom Rhino command to merge the functionality of **_PointsOn** and **_SolidPtOn**.<br>
-  Tested on Rhino v7 on MacOS 14.2.1
+  Tested on Rhino v7 on MacOS 14.2.1 and Rhino v8 on Windows 11.

 - ### UrlUpdateAliases_cmd.py
   A quick way to offload and then re-import all Rhino aliases from the latest version of [rhinoAliases.txt](https://github.com/simonefagini/Fluo-for-Rhino/blob/main/aliases/rhinoAliases.txt).<br>
   Requires IronPython 3 (urllib2). :warning:<br>
-  Tested on Rhino v7 on MacOS 14, Rhino v8 on Windows 11.
+  Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

 - ### Fluo-for-Rhino (df47bd45-3187-4912-8324-4b2288908bb8).zip
    A Rhino plugin that seamlessly bundles all the custom commands from this repository into a     ready-to-use package—simply download and place it in the correct folder.